Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Reading universal hashing.
 Kind of stuck in the proofs.
 A professor would help.

 **Thoughts:** Another down day, but a little bit better.
 Just a little bit.

+### Day 14: May 8, 2020 (Rabin-Karp’s algorithm and plotting in Julia)

+**Today's Progress**: I passed the hash functions test and started with the pattern searching algorithm of Rabin-Karp.
+The idea is to use hashing and chaining to avoid searching and checking each character multiple times.
+About plotting with Julia.
+I have another bug.
+Tomorrow I’ll check it.